 A large addition was constructed on the southeast side of building, including a lovely sculpture rotunda, to expand the museum’s exhibition and classroom space.

 The museum grounds were developed as an arboretum by Howard Van Vleck, a horticulturist and honorary trustee.

 An extensive building improvement project is completed; the second floor expands across the North Gallery and is dedicated to the Native American collection, with a circular staircase leading from the front entrance area.

 MAM’s African American Cultural Committee was founded by artist Ben F. Jones, Montclair native and artist Janet Taylor Pickett, and by Montclair writer Valerie Wilson Wesley with a mission to sustain and maintain the legacy of artists of the African Diaspora.

 Yard School of Art merges with MAM.

-MAM completes a major expansion that more than doubles the size of the museum from 20,000 to 42,000 square feet, enabling it to dramatically expand its programming and permanently display its collections of American painting and Native American art and artifacts.
+MAM completes a major expansion that more than doubles the size of the museum from 20,000 to 42,000 square feet, enabling it to dramatically expand its programming and permanently display its collections of American paintings and Native American art and artifacts.

 MAM celebrates 100 years with a yearlong program of activities, including a Birthday Party on January 15, exactly 100 years from its founding.
-In honor of the Centennial, the Museum also commissioned internationally renowned artist Spencer Finch to create to create Yellow (2013), a site-specific permanent installation for the Museum’s façade.
+In honor of the Centennial, the Museum also commissioned internationally renowned artist Spencer Finch to create Yellow (2013), a site-specific permanent installation for the Museum’s façade.